dalmo1991/superflexPy/doc/contribute.rst

 The SuperflexPy framework comprises the following components:

-- **Source code**: Latest version of all the code necessary to use the framework at its latest version.
-It should be accessed only by an advanced user who wants to understand the internal functioning, install manually the latest version, or expand the framework.
+- **Source code**: Latest version of all the code necessary to use the framework.
+It should be accessed only by an advanced user who wants to understand the internal functioning, install manually the latest version, or extend the framework.
 - **Packaged release**: Latest stable version of the framework available for users to install and use.
 - **Documentation**: Detailed explanation of the framework.